Hazardous waste collection information, categories, labels, additional resources and frequently asked questions

 - Health & Safety: Waste management requirements.

-- Infrastructure Services maintenance, cleaning and removals knowledge base articles in Service Now provide information for the disposal of waste that does not include Category 1 and Category 2 hazardous waste.
+- Infrastructure Services maintenance, cleaning and removals knowledge base articles in Service Now provide information for the disposal of waste that does not include Category 1 and Category 2 hazardous waste (UoM staff credentials required to access).

 For further directions and advice please contact email@example.com.